Decoding the Whispers of the Wood: Understanding Animal Symbolism on Totem Poles

 Orca (Killer Whale): The Orca, or killer whale, symbolizes strength, dignity, and family.
 Orcas are highly intelligent and social animals, living in close-knit pods.
 They represent good luck, protection, and the power of the ocean.

 These are just a few examples of the many animals that appear on totem poles.
 Each animal holds a unique significance, contributing to the rich tapestry of meaning and storytelling that these monumental sculptures represent.
-The intricate carvings and symbolic language of totem poles reflect the deep respect for nature, the profound spiritual beliefs, and the rich cultural heritage of the Northwest Coast Indigenous peoples.
+The involved carvings and symbolic language of totem poles reflect the deep respect for nature, the profound spiritual beliefs, and the rich cultural heritage of the Northwest Coast Indigenous peoples.
 Understanding the meaning of animals on totem poles allows us to connect with the wisdom of generations past and to appreciate the enduring power of these magnificent works of art.

 The Evolution of Totem Poles: Trends & Modern Interpretations